Antiphonary of St. Benigne: Alphabetic notation invented by William of Volpiano

-Composition of the manuscript
+Composition

-The Tonary of Saint-Bénigne of Dijon is organized in a very rare form of a fully notated tonary, which serves like a fully notated music manuscript for mass (gradual) and office chant (antiphonary).
+The Tonary of Saint-Bénigne of Dijon is organized in a very rare form of a fully notated tonary, which serves like a fully notated music manuscript for Mass (gradual) and office chant (antiphonary).

 The first division of the chant book is between the book's gradual (ff.
 13r-155v) and an antiphonary fragment (ff.
 156r-162v) which has the Matins for Palm Sunday, St. Blasius and St. Hylarius in the conventional liturgical order, but with tonal rubrics.
 The last leaf was added from another book to use the blank versoside for additions on the last pages written by other hands, chant notated in adiastematic neumes but without alphabetic notation and even diastematic neumes with alphabetic notation (ff.
 160r-163r).

-The gradual itself with proper mass chant is divided into six parts: The first are antiphons (introits and communions) (ff.
+The gradual itself with proper Mass chant is divided into six parts: The first are antiphons (introits and communions) (ff.
 13r-53r).
 The next three parts are chant genres which precedes lessons: alleluia verses for gospel readings (ff.
 53v-69r), the benedictiones (hymnus trium puerorum) for prophetic readings (ff.
-75r-76v), and the graduels for epistle readings (ff.
+75r-76v), and the graduels which followed epistle readings (ff.
 77r-98v).
 The last two parts are an offertorial (ff.
-99r-151r) and a tractus collection (ff.
+99r-151r) and a tractus collection or proser (ff.
 69r-74v; 151v-155v), dedicated to the genre which replace the alleluia verses during fasten time for all kinds of scriptural readings.

-The third level of division are the eight parts according to the oktoechos in the order of autentus protus, plagi proti, autentus deuterus etc. In the first part, every tonal section has all introits according to the liturgical year cycle and then all communions according to the liturgical order.
+The third level of division are the eight or four parts according to the oktoechos in the order of protus, deuterus, tritus etc. In the first part, every tonal section has all introits according to the liturgical year cycle and then all communions according to the liturgical order.
 The whole disposition is not new, but it is identical with tonaries from different regions of the Cluniac Monastic Association.
 The only difference is, that every chant is not represented by an incipit, it is fully notated in neumes and in alphabetic notation as well.
 Thanks to this manuscript, even cantors who do not know the chant, can memorize the melody together with its tonus.